Early Career Forum 2026-

 What disciplines or sectors are welcome?

-The symposium is deliberately interdisciplinary and cross-sectoral.
+The forum is deliberately interdisciplinary and cross-sectoral.
 We value contributions from all sectors.

 Do I need to have results/findings to present?